-Meikipop Guide
+Meikipop Setup Guide

 Meikipop is an incredibly fast OCR popup dictionary that lets you look up Japanese text anywhere on your screen.
 Just point your mouse at any Japanese text, press a hotkey, and you get instant dictionary definitions.
 Magic.